bring/developer-site/_posts/2020-12-23-sane-react-config-with-webpack.md

   "postcss-loader": "^4.1.0",
   "style-loader": "^2.0.0",
   "webpack": "^5.4.0",
   "webpack-cli": "^4.2.0",
   "webpack-dev-server": "^3.11.0"
 },</code>
 </pre>

 ### Back to the known
-We can continue the config work by moving the Browserslist setting from our babel config to package.json.
-This will make it available to everything that needs it, not just Babel, but also the CSS processing we will be setting up.
+We can continue the config work by moving the Browserslist setting from our Babel config to package.json.
+This will make it available to everything that needs it, both Babel and the CSS processing we will be setting up.
 Remove the `targets` object from babel.config.js and add the following to package.json.

 <pre class="highlight--b">
 package.json